Marine fungi: Other roles

+In the marine environment, fungi have been detected in every explored habitat, from surface to deeper waters, from the coast to the open ocean, and from beaches to deep sediments.
+However, compared to their terrestrial counterparts, planktonic marine fungi, belonging to the mycoplankton, have been much less studied in terms of occurrence, biodiversity, dynamics, and contribution to ecosystem processes.
+Like terrestrial species, marine fungi are thought to contribute to organic matter degradation processes and nutrient cycling by acting as saprotrophic (i.e., decomposers) or parasitic organisms at different trophic levels.
+(For example, fungal zoospores efficiently transfer organic matter from large, otherwise inedible, phytoplankton cells to zooplankton, in the process termed mycoloop.)
+While mycoplankton are thought to have significant impacts on ecosystems, these organisms remain poorly understood.

+As of 2025, metagenomic analysis shows the widespread presence of pelagic fungi in the global ocean, yet their quantitative contribution to carbon stocks remains elusive, hindering their incorporation into biogeochemical models.

 Marine plants

 Mangroves

 The greatest number of known species of marine fungi are from mangrove swamps.
 In one study, blocks of mangrove wood and pieces of driftwood of Avicennia alba, Bruguiera cylindrica and Rhizophora apiculata were examined to identify the lignicolous (wood-decaying) fungi they hosted.
 Also tested were Nypa fruticans, a mangrove palm and Acanthus ilicifolius, a plant often associated with mangroves.
 Each material was found to have its own characteristic fungi, the greatest diversity being among those growing on the mangrove palm.
 It was surmised that this was because the salinity was lower in the estuaries and creeks where Nypa grew, and so it required a lesser degree of adaptation for the fungi to flourish there.
 Some of these species were closely related to fungi on terrestrial palms.
 Other studies have shown that driftwood hosts more species of fungus than do exposed test blocks of wood of a similar kind.
 The mangrove leaf litter also supported a large fungal community which was different from that on the wood and living material.
 However, few of these were multicellular, higher marine fungi.